 - Early summer 2011

-Security Ninja (it was called “Site Security Tester” in that first version) was created as an internal tool, used for testing the most common security issues on clients’ sites.
-It had barely 10 tests but we installed it on every site to quickly check things we knew really needed checking.
+Security Ninja (it was called "Site Security Tester" in that first version) was made as an internal tool, used for testing the most common security issues on clients' sites.
+It had barely ten tests, but we installed it on every site to quickly check things we knew needed checking.